-The ease of installing vertical blinds partly lies in your ability to follow instructions, use the tools, and adopt safety measures while performing the necessary steps.
-Even with this relatively simple task, for example, eye and hand protection gear is a must for safety purposes.
+The ease of installing made to measure vertical blinds partly lies in your ability to follow instructions.
+Use the tools and adopt safety measures while performing the necessary steps.
+Even with this relatively simple task, eye and hand protection gear is a must for safety purposes.

 To expedite the work, be sure to gather the tools and materials within easy reach.
 Check that children and pets are also away from the work area as the sharp objects, such as nails, drills, and scissors, can be dangerous.